 Overall, when deciding whether to purchase primary feedstock from a given tract, Enviva's goal is to determine whether that tract will, if harvested, produce a new tract with the same desirable species content that was present before harvest.
-Indicators that should be considered in this decision include forest type (i.e. whether it is likely one of the four priority forest types), location, species composition, hydrology and water flow, stand age and soil saturation.
+Indicators that should be considered in this decision include forest type, location, species composition, hydrology and water flow, stand age and soil saturation.
 When assessing a tract for HCVs, Enviva evaluates all of these important characteristics.
-If there is evidence based on this first level of evaluation that the site may be an HCV bottomland, then the forester must perform a second level review which includes an on-site assessment, data collection and documentation prior to purchase.
-At the landscape scale, we endeavour to contribute to a working forest landscape with a diversity of age classes representing bottomland hardwood assemblages which can, over the long and short term, provide wildlife habitat, recreation, buffers for climate change, and other ecosystem services, while still playing a pivotal role in conservation and working forests in the Sampson supply base area.
+If there is evidence based on this first level of evaluation that the site may be an HCV area on the tract, then the forester must perform a second level review which includes an on-site assessment, data collection and documentation prior to purchase.

+At the landscape scale, we endeavour to contribute to a working forest landscape with a diversity of age classes representing various forest type assemblages which can, over the long and short term, provide wildlife habitat, recreation, buffers for climate change, and other ecosystem services, while still playing a pivotal role in conservation and working forests in the Greenwood supply base area.